mcdonagh/QoL-Utilities/README.md

 on | Turn functionality *on* for all requests | *\/qol qm on* off | Turn functionality *off* for all requests | *\/qol qm off*

-<h2 id='smn'>Summoning Mounts & Pets</h2>
+<h2 id='smn'>Summoning Mounts & Battle Pets</h2>

 Pretty much exactly what the title says: allows you to summon Mounts and Battle Pets.
-Mount summoning is done based on current location and riding skill, ie. summoning a ground mount when you have the riding skill for flying but are in an area where you cannot fly.
-You can also restrict mount summoning further by limiting the choices to your favorited mounts.
 Battle Pet summoning is based soley on whether you are choosing to summon favorited pets.

+Mount summoning is done based on current location and riding skill, and whether you are choosing to summon a favorited mount:
+- Only ground mounts will be summoned in places you **cannot** fly, even if you have leanred the flying skill.
+	- Special mounts like the Heirloom Chauffeur and Qiriaji Battle Tanks will be summoned as well when their respective conditions are met.
+- Only flying mounts will be summoned in places you **can** fly, only when you have learned the flying skill.
+- Water mounts will be summoned when in/under water.
+	- WoW doesn't have a native way to detect when you are at the surface of the water, and what I came up with works, but is a *little* finicky, so if you want a non-water mount when you come up but are still in water, all you have to do is jump once or twice.

+> *If the favorites option is turned on, you must have a qualifying mount set as favorite or no mount will be summoned.*

 Current state of summoning is reported at player logon and on reload.
 > The logon/reload report is turned **off** by default.
-> Mount summoning being restricted to favorites is turned **on** by default.
 > Battle Pet summoning being restricted to favorites is turned **off** by default.
+> Mount summoning being restricted to favorites is turned **off** by default.

 <h3 id='smn-usage'>Usage & Output</h3>

 Command Format: **\/qol smn**
 Executing this command will summon a random battle pet, and cause you to dismount or mount.
 Executing this command with certain optional arguments will only summon a mount, or a battle pet, or toggle the *favorite* restriction.
-Only commands that toggle the *favorite* setting have output printed to the chat window; no other functionality has output.
+Commands that toggle the *favorite* setting have output printed to the chat window.

 Example Command:
 > \/qol smn m on

 Example Output:
 > Only appropriate and favorited mounts will be summoned.

+Additionally, a message is printed to the chat window when trying to summon a favorite mount and no qualifying favorite mount is available.
+Example: if you tried to summon a favorite flying mount with no flying mount favorited you would see the message
+> No favorited mount available for flying.

 <h3 id='smn-arguments'>Command Arguments</h3>